davidselassie/games/_games/deadbug.md

---
-DEAD BUG
---

-tools: none
+---
+title: Dead Bug
+tags:
+  - group-large
+  - group-small
+  - group-medium
+  - no-tools
+  - active-game
+  - style-drinking
+  - style-silly
+oneliner: Die on your back
 players: 2+

-tags:
-  - groups - large
-  - groups - small
-  - groups medium
-  - no tools
-  - active game
-  - style - drinking
-  - style - silly

-DESCRIPTION
+---
+## Gameplay
 Group of people is together, funnier in a public situation like sitting at a restaurant or bar.
 Someone yells "Dead Bug" and the last person to fall backwards (in the manner of a dead bug) and on to the floor, has to buy the next round or loses.